 Read on for your essential guide to what quinoa is and why you should be eating it right now.

 What Is Quinoa?

-Often referred to as a grain or even as a “super-grain,” quinoa is neither.
+Quinoa is a gluten-free seed that's high in fiber and protein and often used in place of rice or other grains.
 Classified as a pseudocereal or pseudograin, quinoa is plant-derived and is far more closely related to the food family that includes beets, spinach, and chard.
 While there are well over a hundred varieties of quinoa, only three types are regularly used for consumption: black, white, and red.
 The most popular of these is arguably red quinoa, which is rich and nutty in flavor and can be cooked similarly to rice.
 While quinoa is technically a seed rather than a grain, it's often described as a “whole-grain” because of its exceptionally balanced nutritional content.